Understanding Your Bill

 In some reported cases, customers’ telephone caller IDs showed the calls were from Hawaiian Electric.
 These calls were not made by Hawaiian Electric.
 The scammers used commercially available technology to simulate our legitimate caller ID.

-Please note that MoneyGram and Green Dot MoneyPak, are not acceptable methods of paying electric bills.
+Please note that MoneyGram, Green Dot MoneyPak, and Bitcoin, are not acceptable methods of paying electric bills.
 Our approved third-party payment agent is Western Union.

 Utility Impersonators Scam